dcoy/dcoy/content/post/get-started-with-hugo-and-aws-part-1.md

 **Note**: If you are not seeing your post, it is more than likely set to `draft = true` in the post's metadata.
 You can simply run `hugo server -wvD` or set `draft = false` to view the post.

-That's it!
-You've successfully installed Hugo, now get to blogging!
+That's it, you've successfully installed Hugo!
 Next, we're going to cover configuring AWS S3 and Cloudfront to host and serve all of the static content for your site.

 Thank you for reading!